 \subsection{Lens Redshift}

-BCGs are \textit{sui generis} red-sequence cluster galaxies which can also be used as proxies to infer properties of the cluster-scale dark-matter halo (e.g., \citealt{1991ApJ...375...15O, 2014ApJ...797...82L}).
-Since we assume that the lensing systems in this work can be well described by a symmetric dark-matter profile, we take the redshift of the BCG as interchangeable with the systematic redshift of the cluster-scale dark-matter halo.
-The lens redshift converts the measured Einstein radius to a proper transverse distance via the angular diameter distance, and we queried the Sloan Digital Sky Survey Data Release 15 (SDSS DR15, \citealt{2019ApJS..240...23A, 2019BAAS...51g.274K}) in tandem with the Legacy Survey Data Release 9 (LS DR9, \citealt{2019AJ....157..168D, 2022MNRAS.512.3662D}) for each system in this work to obtain lens (BCG) redshifts.
+BCGs are \textit{sui generis} red-sequence cluster galaxies that can also be used as proxies to infer properties of the cluster-scale dark matter halo (e.g., \citealt{1991ApJ...375...15O, 2014ApJ...797...82L}).
+Since we assume that the strong lenses in this work can be well described by a symmetric dark matter profile, we take the redshift of the BCG as interchangeable with the systematic redshift of the cluster-scale dark matter halo.
+The lens redshift converts the measured Einstein radius to a proper transverse distance via the angular diameter distance, and we queried the SDSS Data Release 15 (DR15, \citealt{2019ApJS..240...23A, 2019BAAS...51g.274K}) in tandem with the Legacy Survey Data Release 9 (LS DR9, \citealt{2019AJ....157..168D, 2022MNRAS.512.3662D}) for each system in this work to obtain lens (BCG) redshifts.
 If the centroid coordinates for each BCG corresponded to a warning-free spectroscopic redshift in SDSS DR15, we adopted that redshift as the lens redshift for that system along with its associated error.
-If a given BCG lacked any corresponding value in SDSS DR15, as is the case for the higher redshift clusters in this work and/or clusters located in SDSS-non-imaged areas, we adopted the LS DR9 photometric redshift \citep{2023JCAP...11..097Z} as the lens redshift and its associated error instead.
+If a given BCG lacked any corresponding value in SDSS DR15, as is the case for the higher-redshift clusters in this work and/or clusters located in SDSS-non-imaged areas, we adopted the LS DR9 photometric redshift \citep{2023JCAP...11..097Z} as the lens redshift and its associated error instead.
 We obtained spectroscopic redshifts for 41 systems and photometric redshifts for the remaining 136 systems.
 A descriptive visualization sampling the range of Einstein radii and lens redshifts considered in this work is shown in Figure \ref{lens_collage}.